-For this special gluten free Italian dessert, I used my homemade Gluten Free Sponge Cake recipe and added in the delicious filling from a New York Times Tiramisu recipe I found.
+You can use gluten-free ladyfingers if you can find them.
+It is easy to make a tiramisu without ladyfingers by using my Gluten-Free Sponge Cake since store-bought gluten-free ladyfingers are often hard to find.
+I used this delicious filling from a New York Times Tiramisu recipe I found.
 It is by far the best filling.
 I modified it a bit by using dark rum instead of regular rum.

 If you love cake as much as I do, you will want to check out all of my delicious homemade gluten free cake recipes on the blog.